MurtadhaInit/personal-website-blog/content/blog/post-6.md

 title: Building an Astro Post Tag Component
 date: 2023-08-02
 author: Murtadha A.
-image:
-  {
-    src: "@assets/images/blogPostImages/post-6.jpg",
+cover: "@assets/images/blogPostImages/post-6.jpg"
-    alt: "A picture of a coder",
+coverAlt: "A picture of a coder"
-  }
 description: In this project, we’ll build out a custom Astro component for post tags.
 draft: false
 category: Programming